-This course is a thematic and theological, chapter-by-chapter exposition of the book of Jeremiah in its historical and political context: the fall of Jerusalem and the Temple.
-It examines the life of Jeremiah and the saga of his conflict with the unbelief around him, along with the implications for ministry today.
-Attention is given to Jeremiah's prophetic style and methods, and to introductory matters: authorship, date, archeology, and the structure of the text
+Jeremiah Lamentations is a thematic and theological, chapter-by-chapter exposition of the book of Jeremiah and the companion writing of Lamentations in their historical and political context: the fall of Jerusalem and the Temple.
+Topics covered include the life of Jeremiah, the saga of his conflict with the unbelief around him, and the implications of this writing for ministry today.
+Special emphasis is placed on Jeremiah's prophetic style and methods and to introductory matters:

+authorship, date, archaeology, and the structure of the text.
+Prerequisites: Hermeneutics

-OT3356 Daniel 3 Credits
+OT3364 Daniel 3 Credits